zvxvx/networking/Lab4/README.md

 ## Program description

-This program performs similarly to curl and wget.
+This program performs similarly to curl.
 Running the program will print out or save the contents of the webpage to a file of the selected domain running on HTTP.

 ## Questions